 Read MoreBeing accused of domestic violence can change your life forever, even if you are never convicted.
 It is one of those highly-publicized offenses that inspires powerful—and negative—emotions, so a mere accusation is enough to do irreparable damage to your reputation and future.
+If you are being falsely accused in a domestic violence situation, you need the experience of a NYC domestic violence attorney.
 What inspires false accusations?
 There are several reasons why your spouse or partner might falsely accuse you of abusing them.
 If the relationship is ending, then they may be trying to gain an advantage in a child custody battle.
 If they are emotionally unstable or believe that you have done something to slight them, then such an accusation can be a petty form of revenge.
-No matter what the accuser’s motivation might be, if you suspect that you might be targeted, taking action to protect yourself is imperative.
-Below are some steps you can take to minimize any damage done by a malicious accusation.
-Tell someone Keep your…
+No matter what the accuser’s motivation might be, if you suspect that you might be targeted, taking action to protect yourself is…

 Read MoreFor many people, it’s a phenomenon that has gone unpunished for far too long.
 Seductive and even sexually explicit images or videos of men and women are regularly posted online, usually as an act of revenge by former sexual partners.
 Dubbed “revenge porn,” it has caused embarrassment, distress and depression that some victims find impossible to live with.
 The issue has made headlines in recent years due to the high number of celebrities who have been targeted.
 During the 2014 Labor Day weekend, Jennifer Lawrence, Kate Upton and other famous actresses, singers and athletes had intimate photos stolen by unknown hackers and shared on community sites like Reddit and 4chan.
 More recently, in March 2017 the former boyfriend of actress Mischa Barton started offering around nude photos of her.
 She took him to court and won her case the following June.
 Her ex was ordered to hand over all explicit…

 Read MoreA lot of confusion exists about the difference between a trial jury and a grand jury, as well as their respective roles in a New York criminal case.
-Let’s define each one and take a close look at how they work in the criminal justice system.
+NYC criminal defense lawyer, Julie Rendelman, defines each one and take a close look at how they work in the criminal justice system.
 Trial juries When you watch a news report or courtroom drama on television, you’re seeing the trial jury.
 Usually, twelve people are selected to decide whether a specific defendant is guilty or not guilty of a felony, all of them members of the community drawn from a jury pool.
 The trial takes place in a public courtroom in front of a judge, who has control over the proceedings.
 A trial jury does not usually get to ask questions of any witnesses, and has no input into the trial itself.
-(Some states, not NY, allow jurors to pose questions) Once all of the evidence has…
+(Some states, not NY, allow jurors to pose questions) Once…

 Read MoreThe recent Equifax data breach has been cited as one of the biggest incidents of its kind.
 It highlighted the alarming reality that every person and company can have their sensitive information stolen by hackers at any time and spawned dozens of class action lawsuits filed by both consumers and shareholders.
 Lawmakers are now reconsidering the advantages of new federal legislation for both breach notification laws and cybersecurity standards.
 New York cyber crimes As cyber crime continues to rise, so does the dedication of law enforcement officials to catching the parties responsible and holding them accountable.
 There is a long list of computer-related crimes in New York’s penal code, many of which are listed below.
 Computer tampering: This offense has four degrees, beginning with the basic crime of using a computer to intentionally alter or destroy someone else’s data and escalating all the way up to Computer Tampering in the…

 Read MorePresident Donald Trump’s recent pardon of former Sheriff Joe Arpaio has drawn public attention to the pardoning process in general.
 What is the basis of such a decision?
 Is there a difference between a presidential and gubernatorial pardon?
 Are there some offenses that cannot be pardoned?
 This post will explain how the pardon system works at the state and federal levels as well as who is eligible.
-Overview In summary, a pardon exempts a person or group from being punished for their alleged criminal offense.
+What Is a Pardon?
+In summary, a pardon exempts a person or group from being punished for their alleged criminal offense.
 The decision to grant one rests solely in the discretion of the executive with pardoning power which, depending on the crime, may be the president, governor or, in some states, the Pardon Board.
 Once made, it is not typically subject to judicial review and cannot be revoked unless the offender obtained it via fraud.
-It is important to remember that there are some limits to…
+It is important to remember that there are…

 Read MoreAlthough the law in New York requires both sides to disclose their discovery material prior to trial, civil and criminal proceedings have vastly different timelines in that regard.
 In a civil case, attorneys for each side can interview the other’s witnesses for depositions and in general benefit from complete and total discovery.
 Criminal cases are different: prosecutors are not required to turn over police reports and witness statements until the 11th hour, a situation that has been commonly referred to as the “blindfold law”.
 New York is one of four states (the others being Louisiana, South Carolina, and Wyoming) that allows prosecutors to withhold evidence from the defense until the day of the trial.
 Assemblyman Joseph Lentol has been pushing for a repeal of what many are decrying as one of the country’s most restrictive discovery processes.
 Supporters of Lentol’s bill, A7292, are complaining that such a system makes it…